geotrev/snabbdom-transform-jsx-props/README.md

 ## Why

-Snabbdom's built-in `jsx` pragma doesn't interpret your props by applying them to the appropriate module.
-Instead, Snabbdom requires you to specify these modules by having you set them as props directly on a given element.
+By default, Snabbdom `jsx` pragma won't apply most props unless you explicitly declare it in a [module object](https://github.com/snabbdom/snabbdom#modules-documentation) prop.

 This makeshift module-driven prop signature is awkward for folks used to React-style props, which this library aims to mirror.

-## How the transformer works

-By default, the Snabbdom `jsx` pragma shovels all unsupported vnode props into `vnode.data`.
-It won't apply these props because they aren't in one of [Snabbdom's modules](https://github.com/snabbdom/snabbdom#modules-documentation), as stated above.

-This library detects specific prop shorthands and moves them to the appropriate Snabbdom-supported module so your Snabbdom can process all your props.

 ## Performance